Potat0SSack/eggbask/README.md

 After you do open it and extract the "eggbask" directory to your prefered location, open command line in the directory and run
 `python eggbask.py`

-After you run the last command you should get a --help list with all of the commands.
+After you run the script you should get a --help list with all of the commands.